Mauricio Pochettino hired to succeed Gregg Berhalter as US men's national team coach

 Pochettino's salary was not announced.
 The USSF said his hiring was supported by a leadership gift from Kenneth C. Griffin, the CEO of the hedge fund Citadel, and his philanthropic entity Griffin Catalyst; with additional support from Scott Goodwin, managing partner of the asset management firm Diameter Capital Partners, and USSF commercial partners.

-Mikey Varas, a Berhalter assistant, coached the team for Saturday's 2-1 defeat to Canada in an exhibition and headed the Americans for Tuesday night's game against New Zealand.
+Mikey Varas, a Berhalter assistant, coached the team for a pair of friendlies, Saturday's 2-1 defeat to Canada and Tuesday night's 1-1 draw against New Zealand.

 At the World Cup, the U.S. will be a seeded team as a co-host, which means it likely won't have any nations ranked among the top nine in its first-round group in a tournament expanded to 48 teams.
 If the Americans win the group, they probably would not face a top-level opponent in the new round of 32.
 The U.S. has not reached the quarterfinals since 2002.